mstjr/bevy_ahoy/readme.md

   - You can configure the schedule, but it must run as part of the fixed main loop to correctly work with Ahoy.
 - Work without `bevy_enhanced_input`
 - Other up-axis than Y
+  - This means no top-down support for now
 - Work as a dynamic character controller
 - Support every possible collider shape
 - Reproduce the behavior of Quake or Source exactly.
+- Work in 2D

 ## Compatibility